Rond de Jambe en L’Air

 In the short video above, the dancer is demonstrating a single rond de jambe en l’air followed by a double rond de jambe en l’air.

-The dancer aims to touch her toe to the side of her leg at knee height each time her leg circles in.
+The dancer aims to touch her toe to the side of her leg just under knee height each time her leg circles in.

 Rond de jambe en l’air is a cousin to the rond de jambe a terre, but it is not at all the same as grand rond de jambe.